The-Web3-Compass/web3-compass-data-repository/examples/example-12/contract-breakdown/winner-and-payment.md

 The contract:
 1. Validates the winner is calling this
-2. Approves the OnlySwaps router to spend the winning bid amount
+2. Approves the only swaps router to spend the winning bid amount
 3. Calls `router.requestCrossChainSwap` with:
 - Source token (RUSD on Base)
 - Destination token (RUSD on Avalanche)